 Applicant can be asked to participate in a trial performance and observation of the duties of the job from 1-4 hours.
 This procedure will help both the applicant and the employer to assess applicant’s potential and comfort to perform the job.

 Credentials research is performed.
-It would include requests for transcripts, telephone and written reference check, and criminal records checks.
+Includes requests for transcripts, telephone and written reference check, and criminal records check.

-Successful candidates are offered the job for a minimum of a three month probation period.
+Successful candidates are offered the job by the Administrator/Director, Assistant Director or Site Director for a minimum of a three month probation period.
 Upon successful completion of the probationary period the candidate is given the job on a permanent basis.

-Depending on the position, pre-service and orientation will be conducted 2-5 days prior to assuming responsibilities.
+Depending on the position, pre-service and orientation will be conducted within one week of assuming responsibilities.

 Staff Training

-Staff members are expected to remain current on principles, foundations, techniques and methodology.
-They must continue their study of preschool education and keep abreast of new research and information.
-This continuing education may take the form of but is not limited to pre-service, in-service, staff development and education activities.
+Staff members are expected to remain current on principles, foundations, techniques and Early Childhood Education and School Age Child Care Framework.
+They must continue their study of preschool education and School Age Childcare and keep abreast of new research and information.
+This continuing education may take the form of but is not limited to pre-service, in-service, staff development and educational activities.

-Staff will be responsible to have current documentation of continuing education.
+Staff will be responsible for having current documentation of continuing education.

-Staff who wors more than 20 hours a week shall participate in at least 25 hours of continuing education each year.
+Staff who work more than 20 hours a week shall participate in at least 25 hours of continuing education each year.

 Staff who work 20 hours or fewer a week shall participate in at least 15 hours of continuing education each year.

+Staff are allowed to carry-over continuing education if more are earned than required that year and for the next two years.

-Food Service personnel shall participate in at least 4 hours each year in kitchen sanitation food handling and nutrition.
+Food Service personnel shall participate in at least 4 hours each year in kitchen sanitation, food handling, and nutrition training.

 2. All staff members in regular contact with children shall obtain and maintain a current